Koshao-sys/Math-magician/README.md

 ## About the Project

-> This Application is a setup of the react app which is a preparation for the math magician application.
+> This is a Calculator App showing an impressive design built with React.js.

 ## Built With